How to Help Aggression in Dogs and Puppies

 There are many ways to stop a dog from acting aggressive to other dogs.
 The first part is to identify why the dog is acting out.
 Penelope’s aggressive behavior only showed towards submissive dogs or dogs with something valuable nearby.

-We covered a number of dog behavior tips that will help with her energy and perception of leadership in the home.
+We covered a number of other dog behavior tips that will help with her energy and perception of leadership in the home.
 Until a dog sees and respects you as a leader, listening to you and your corrections is optional.
 My goal was to show her guardians how to create a healthy leader follower dynamic first.
+A super easy way to do that is celebrate desired dog behaviors.

 After we finished discussing the foundation of a good leader-follower dynamic, we went inside.
-I arranged for a relative to bring over a puppy.
+I had arranged for a relative to bring over a puppy.
+I wanted to see how Penelope acted when we intorduced a puppy as they are usually on the submissive or less confident side of the street.

-I wanted to share tips on how to help a jealous dog stop being aggressive toward other dogs.
+I wanted to share tips on stopping jealous dog aggression.
 You can learn to teach your dog to stop being aggressive to other dogs or puppies.
 Watch the free positive dog training video below.

 Exercising Penelope before practicing this tip to stopping dog aggression will really set her up for success.
 Adding leashes or a LTCA will help ensure things stay safe which will have a positive effect on the humans.
 This is one of those tricks of the trade we use, but you don’t have to be a professional French Bulldog dog trainer to use this approach.